 The Loveland National Bank Of Loveland

-The Loveland National Bank Of Loveland in Ohio printed $695,000 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1903 and stopped printing money in 1935, which equals a 33 year printing period.
+The Loveland National Bank Of Loveland in Colorado printed $1,023,900 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1906 and stopped printing money in 1925, which equals a 20 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The Loveland National Bank Of Loveland issued 8 different types and denominations of national currency.
+During its life, The Loveland National Bank Of Loveland issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Loveland National Bank Of Loveland was located in Clermont County.
-It was assigned charter number 6779.
+For the record, The Loveland National Bank Of Loveland was located in Larimer County.
+It was assigned charter number 8116.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Loveland National Bank Of Loveland in Ohio printed 1,000 sheets of $10 1902 red seal national bank notes.
-A print range between 1,000 and 2,500 is pretty standard for red seals.
-Despite being standard, in the scheme of things that is still an extremely small quantity printed.
+The Loveland National Bank Of Loveland in Colorado printed 3,100 sheets of $10 1902 red seal national bank notes.
+That may sound like a high number.
+However, red seals did not survive in large numbers.
+It is likely still quite rare.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note